 Researchers involved are Chiara Dall'Ora, Peter Griffiths, Jane Ball, Michael Simon, and Linda H Aiken; and they represent agencies in the England, Switzerland, and the United States.

-12 h shifts are becoming increasingly common for hospital nurses but there is concern that long shifts adversely affect nurses’ well-being, job satisfaction and intention to leave their job.— BMJ Open, 8/23/2015
+12-hour shifts are becoming increasingly common for hospital nurses but there is concern that long shifts adversely affect nurses’ well-being, job satisfaction and intention to leave their job.— BMJ Open, 8/23/2015

 Presentation On Burnout For Nursing Students (With Beatles Music)

-High Demand For Nurses Creates Burnout
+High Demand for Nurses Creates Burnout

 Working in preventive medicine and health research, I have found that our local state university medical center works hundreds of nurses at varying levels of certification, from LPN and VPN to RN and NP (Nurse Practitioners), even including some PhD-holding nursing professors.